tencentyun/qcloud-documents/product/计算与网络/云服务器/购买指导/购买CVM实例/CVM实例价格_intl.md

 CVM instances include hardware (CPU, memory), disk (system disk, data disk) and network.
 You can purchase these resources on the Purchase page.
-Here we first describe prices, purchase and configuration adjustment of CVM instance hardware (that is, CPU and memory).

 ## 1. Postpaid
 This section describes the pricing rules for postpaid CVMs.